tasmota/docs/docs/Zigbee.md

 - [CC2530 based devices](CC2530.md)
 - [DIY Zigbee gateway/bridge device example based on IKEA TRÅDFRI ICC-A-1 Module](https://github.com/MattWestb/IKEA-TRADFRI-ICC-A-1-Module/tree/master/Tasmota)

-A complete list of compatible Zigbee coordinators and Zigbee devices compatible with Z2T is in the [Zigbee Device Compatibility Repository](https://zigbee.blakadder.com/zigbee2tasmota.html).
+A complete list of Zigbee coordinators and Zigbee devices compatible with Z2T is in the [Zigbee Device Compatibility Repository](https://zigbee.blakadder.com/zigbee2tasmota.html).

 ### Advanced topic: ZNP or EZSP

-Z2T supports MCU running either the ZNP or EZSP zigbee stack.
+Z2T supports MCUs running either the ZNP or EZSP zigbee stack.
 They require different compilation options but from a user point of view the features are very similar.

-Z-Stack or ZNP (Zigbee Network Processor) is an open-source Zigbee stack from Texas Instruments and run TI MCUs.
+Z-Stack or ZNP (Zigbee Network Processor) is an open-source Zigbee stack from Texas Instruments and runs on TI MCUs.
 Ready to use firmwares are found on [Koenkk's Github](https://github.com/Koenkk/Z-Stack-firmware).
 Older CC2530 require special wiring or external devices for flashing, while more recent like Sonoff Zigbee Bridge Pro (CC2652P) can be flashed directly from Tasmota.
 Z2T supports ZNP **version 2.6** (Z-Stack 1.3) and **version 2.7** (Z-Stack 3.x).

 EZSP (EmberZNet Serial Protocol) is a commercial Zigbee stack from [Silicon Labs](https://www.silabs.com/).
-Sonoff/Eachen require encrypted signed firmwares, they can be found in [here](https://github.com/arendst/Tasmota/tree/development/tools).
+Sonoff/Eachen require encrypted signed firmwares, they can be found [here](https://github.com/arendst/Tasmota/tree/development/tools).
 Z2T supports EZSP versions 6.7.6 or above (EZSP protocol v8), recommended is **v6.7.9**.

 ## Introduction

 Before using Zigbee with Tasmota, you need to understand a few concepts.
 Here is a simplified comparison to the Wi-Fi equivalent (sort of).

 |Zigbee concept|Wi-Fi equivalent|